 - A small improvement can help both sight or ear loss people.
 Recommend medical advice about both senses.

-- A person who is deaf-blind may communicate through the message.
+- A person who is blind and deaf may communicate through the message.
 So take any card or word that is provided to you, in order that the person is aware of you’ve got the message.

-- Wait for a sec before response.
-According to study waiting for 1, 5 or 10 second is more useful while interacting with the deaf-blind.
+- Wait for a sec before the response.
+According to a study waiting for 1, 5, or 10 seconds is more useful while interacting with the deaf and blind people.

-- Be patient and sensitive to deafblind person and their needs.
+- Be patient and sensitive to blind-deaf person and their needs.
 Your loved one’s happiness is more important than any amount of communication.